 Be consistent, have a routine

-Being consistent and being around at the same times is an important factor when it comes to building friendships with fellow gym-goers.
+Being consistent and being around at the same time is an important factor when it comes to building friendships with fellow gym-goers.
 When you make a habit of going to the gym at the same time each day or week, you're more likely to encounter the same people on a regular basis.
-This can help you to start recognizing faces, and eventually, get to know them better.
+This can help you to start recognizing faces and, eventually, get to know them better.

-In addition, being consistent also demonstrate a sense of dedication and commitment to your fitness goals, making you an attractive workout partner or gym buddy.
-People may be more willing to connect and make friends with someone who is consistent, dedicated and serious about their fitness journey.
+In addition, being consistent also demonstrates a sense of dedication and commitment to your fitness goals, making you an attractive workout partner or gym buddy.
+People may be more willing to connect and make friends with someone who is consistent, dedicated, and serious about their fitness journey.